 This brings us to serverless.
 Serverless is a marketing term to describe function as a service.
 Functions as a service allow you to run code on demand without the need to manage a server.
 This is where the serverless name comes from.

-You also have a lot less to worry about when scaling your application.
+Once deployed, you also don’t have to worry about scaling these microservices.
 Serverless scales automatically.
 So there’s no worry that you’ll blow up your server if you get a traffic spike.

 Why are headless and serverless used together?